OfficialNovaAI/nova-wallet/README.md

 Nova's strongest product direction is:

-> **An AI wallet assistant for users who want to understand and act on crypto without opening five different tools first.**
+> **An AI Agent for users who want to understand and act on crypto without opening five different tools first.**

 The most important next polish areas are payment reliability, clearer production/demo separation, faster on-chain analysis, and tighter README/demo assets.